HU-SD-S3/s3-kennisbank/lit-web-components/styling.md

 customElements.define('hello-styles', HelloStyles);
 ```

 This works in the browser, but it is not the best way to import global styles.

+> [!WARNING]
-The `<link>` tag is not a Lit element, so it is not reactive.
+> The `<link>` tag is not a Lit element, so it is not reactive.
 This means that if the global styles change, the component will not be updated.
 Also, the global styles are not scoped to the component, so they will affect the parent document.

-## Using variables
+## Using variables for global styling

 A nicer way to pass some global styles to a component is by using CSS variables.
 Let for instance the css in our component use a variable for the background color of the h1 tag (in the example below we choose the variable `--h1-background-color`).